ManideepTelukuntla/Promo-Pulse/README.md

 - Azure Data Factory (ETL)
 - Azure Databricks
 - Custom algorithms for predictive modeling and dynamic advertisement sizing.

-## Installation/Requirements
-Detailed installation instructions and system requirements will be provided, ensuring users can effectively deploy and utilize PromoPulse in their operations.

-## Usage Guide
-A comprehensive guide on how to integrate and use PromoPulse for optimizing retail operations and advertising strategies in convenience stores will be available.

 ## Contributors
 - Manideep Telukuntla